-A traditional villa of modest huts forms the core of this home, making the curved addition a beautifully contrasting extension, reaching out into the adjacent forest environs.
+The architect began with a modest hut, which now forms the core of the renovated home.
+The curved addition comes a beautifully contrasting extension, reaching out into the adjacent forest environs.